-1. Remove the break- away locking pin from the unit by rocking pin back and forth.
+- 1. Remove the break- away locking pin from the unit by rocking pin back and forth. - 2.
+Put the smoke alarm back on the mounting bracket.
+(See section "HOW TO INSTALL YOUR SMOKE ALARM.")

 - 3. Using long-nose pliers grab the head of the locking pin and insert into hole located on the side of the smoke alarm.
 See Figure 8. - 4.
 The Tamper Resist feature is now installed and complete.